helloindustry/nathanpeterson.net/blog/posts/2012-03-09-stage-presence-in-worship-leading---the-one-pixel-line.md

 ---
 date: 2012-03-09
-title: "Blog Post: Stage Presence in Worship Leading - The One-Pixel Line"
+title: "Stage Presence in Worship Leading - The One-Pixel Line"
 ---
 <p>Should stage presence even play a part in worship leading?
 I'd argue that it's <em>crucial</em>.
 But I fear that in an attempt to appear "humble", we've destroyed stage presence in churches everywhere and severely limited the impact of our worship services.</p>
 <p>The heart behind it makes sense.
 We want to put the focus on God and the Message, not on the performers on stage.
 We want to differentiate ourselves from self-serving pop divas who seem to care more about their wardrobe than the people they're playing for.
 I get that and I agree.
 But we've thrown the baby out with the bath water.</p>